reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 **Most - perhaps even all - of those "-ilities" go hand in hand with clean dependencies between components.**

-If a component depends on all other components, we don't know what side effects changes to one component will have, making the codebase hard to maintain and even harder to extend and decompose.
+If a component depends on all other components, we don't know what side effects a change to one component will have, making the codebase hard to maintain and even harder to extend and decompose.

 Over time, the component boundaries in a codebase tend to deteriorate.
 Bad dependencies creep in and make it harder to work with the code.
 This has all kinds of bad effects.
 Most notably, development gets slower.